susumu-kushi/civil-society-control-engineering/books.md

 ## Published Works

-Susumu Kushi has published a number of books through Amazon Kindle.
+Susumu Kushi has published a series of books exploring modern law, civil society, human dignity, and the challenges of the AI age.

-This archive provides summaries and introductions to selected works and related ideas.
+These works form the intellectual foundation of Numa Theory and Civil Society Control Engineering.

 The complete editions are available through Amazon Kindle.

 ---

 ## Knowledge Archive of Susumu Kushi

-This page introduces selected books that form the foundation of Civil Society Control Engineering and Numa Theory Archive.

-The purpose of this archive is not merely to preserve books, but to preserve ideas for future generations of humans and AI.
+This archive is organized around three central propositions:

+1. The Civil Code is the code of civil society.
+2. Human beings are not objects.
+3. Civil Society Control Engineering applies these principles to the age of AI.

+Together these works explore the transition:

+**From Feudal Society → Modern Society → Civil Society in the Age of AI**

 ---

-# 1. The Origins of Civil Society Control Engineering
+# 1. The Civil Code Is the Code of Civil Society

 ## Core Question

-Why should human beings be treated as ends rather than means?
+What does the Civil Code actually describe?

 ## Core Principle

-Human beings possess dignity and must never be reduced to mere instruments.
+The Civil Code is not primarily a code of the state.

+It is the legal framework of civil society.

+## Structure of the Civil Code

+### General Provisions

+Defines the subjects of rights and obligations.

+Civil society begins with independent legal persons.

+### Property Law

+Governs free economic activity among persons.

+### Family Law

+Protects and supplements those who cannot fully participate in economic activity.

+### Inheritance Law

+Provides continuity after the death of a legal subject.

 ## Key Concepts

+* Legal Person
+* Rights and Obligations
+* Private Autonomy
+* Property Law
+* Family Law
+* Inheritance Law
+* Civil Society
-* Immanuel Kant
+* Modern State

-* Kingdom of Ends
+## Position in the Archive

+Foundation of Civil Society

+---

+# 2. Human Beings Are Not Objects

+## Core Question

+Why did modern law prohibit ownership of human beings?

+## Core Principle

+Human beings are persons, not property.

+## Key Concepts

 * Human Dignity
 * Personhood
+* Property Rights
 * Modern Law
 * Civil Society
-* AI and Humanity

 ## Position in the Archive

-Philosophical Foundation
+Foundation of Personhood

 ---

-# 2. Civil Society Control Engineering
+# 3. Civil Society Control Engineering

 ## Core Question